-The Council on Linkages is funded by the Centers for Disease Control and Prevention.
+The Council on Linkages is funded by the Centers for Disease Control and Prevention and the Health Resources and Services Administration.
 Staff support is provided by the Public Health Foundation.

 Core Competencies for Public Health Professionals

 The Core Competencies for Public Health Professionals (Core Competencies) are a consensus set of competencies for the broad practice of public health in any setting.
 Developed by the Council on Linkages, the Core Competencies reflect skills that may be desirable for professionals who deliver the Essential Public Health Services.
 The Core Competencies exist as a foundation for public health practice and offer a starting point for public health professionals and organizations working to better understand and meet workforce development needs.